 A prostate biopsy is done to determine:

 Tell your doctor if you:

-You will need to sign a consent form that says you understand the risks of a prostate biopsy and agree to have the biopsy done.
 Talk to your doctor about any concerns you have regarding the need for the biopsy, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of the biopsy, fill out the medical test information form(What is a PDF document?).